thanders/latex-templates/README.md

 ## Prerequisites
 ### For Debian or Ubuntu:
+* Tex Live
-1.Tex Live - Install Tex Live via Terminal: `apt-get install texlive` or for a full tex live install: `apt-get install texlive-full`
+  * Install Tex Live via Terminal: `apt-get install texlive` or for a full tex live install: `apt-get install texlive-full`

-2. A Tex editor - Download and install a Tex editor.
+* A Tex editor
+  * Download and install a Tex editor.
 A list of editors can be found here: https://en.wikipedia.org/wiki/Comparison_of_TeX_editors

 ## Built With